 Watch Series 7 Specifications

-At the time of going to press, Apple still hadn’t released the full specification list for the Watch Series 7.
-As soon as it does, this article will be updated alongside Series 6 as a comparison.
+When going to press, Apple still hadn’t released the complete specification list for the Watch Series 7.
+This article will be updated alongside Series 6 as a comparison as soon as it does.

 Apple Watch 7 Pricing

-Apple Watch Series 7 will start at $399 and will be launched later in autumn.
+Apple Watch Series 7 will start at $399 and be launched later in autumn.

-As someone ready to upgrade his Series 5, I was waiting on the Series 7 launch event with bated breath to see what Apple would dish up.
-Whilst they have delivered all the small take it or leave it kind of upgrades I would have asked for, before the event, there is not enough to make me want to upgrade.
+As someone ready to upgrade his Series 5, I waited on the Series 7 launch event with bated breath to see what Apple would dish up.
+Whilst they have delivered all the small take it or leave it kind of upgrades I would have asked for before the event, there is not enough to make me want to upgrade.

 There will be even fewer reasons for a Series 6 owner.

-If you’ve been getting by on a Series 3 or 4 Watch, then yes, 7 does have enough to entice you if your older models are starting to slow down, and the $399 entry tag is still a perfect price point!
+If you’ve been getting by on a Series 3 or 4 Watch, seven does have enough to entice you if your older models are starting to slow down, and the $399 entry tag is still a perfect price point!